kumarvna/terraform-azuread-service-principal/README.md

 }
 ```

+## Password rotation using `time_rotating`

+Manages a rotating time resource, which keeps a rotating UTC timestamp stored in the Terraform state and proposes resource recreation when the locally sourced current time is beyond the rotation time.
+This rotation only occurs when Terraform is executed, meaning there will be drift between the rotation timestamp and actual rotation.

 ## Assign the application to a role

 To access resources in your subscription, you must assign the application to a role.
 Decide which role offers the right permissions for the application.
 To learn about the available roles, see RBAC: [Built in Roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles).